 St. Peter’s Basilica

-Considered the largest church in the world, St. Peter’s Basilica in the Vatican City is also home to famous artwork (like The Pieta by Michelangelo) and the burial site of St. Peter, one of Jesus’s apostles and the first Pope.
-St. Peter’s Basilica information and TripAdvisor Reviews
+MAP.
+Considered the largest church in the world, St. Peter’s Basilica in Vatican City is an awe-inspiring sight.
+Famous artwork – including The Pieta by Michelangelo – is housed inside the church.
+Visitors can also see the burial site of St. Peter (one of Jesus’s apostles and the first Pope) or climb to the top of the dome (for a small fee).
+St. Peter’s Basilica information.

 Church of San Giovanni in Laterano

-Click here for a city sightseeing Rome route map to the sights on Day Three of our 3-day trip to Rome
+Use this link to Google Maps for a city sightseeing Rome route map to the sights on Day Three of our 3-day trip to Rome.

 Piazza del Campidoglio on Capitoline Hill